ruricolist/overlord/README.md

 It differs from Redo principally in having a very different idea of what can be a target.

-Where Overlord deviates from the Redo model is in how it decides what is or is not a target.
-In Redo proper, this depends on the state of the file system – a prerequisite is a target under two conditions: it does not exist, or it exists and has an entry in the database.
+One way Overlord deviates from the Redo model is in how it decides what is or is not a target.
+In Redo, this depends on the state of the file system – a prerequisite is a target under two conditions: it does not exist, or it exists and has an entry in the database.
 In Overlord, however, the database is discarded with every time the version of Overlord is incremented.
 The same goes for the Lisp implementation.
-The problem, then, is that you could easily end up in a condition where a target is treated as a source file because it exists, and has no entry in the newly created database.
-So instead of relying on the database to determine what is or is not a target, Overlord treats an existing X as a target if and only if there is a build script for X. (If X does not exist, then it is still always treated as a target.)
+You could easily end up in a condition where a target is treated as a source file because it exists, and has no entry in the newly created database.
+So, instead of relying on the database to determine what is or is not a target, Overlord treats an existing X as a target if and only if there is a build script for X. (If X does not exist, then it is still always treated as a target.)

+Another way Overlord deviates from the Redo model is in how it builds file targets.
+While it is possible to opt in to Redo-like behavior – writing to a temp file that is atomically renamed to replace the target – scripts can also overwrite the target directly.
+This allows the script to choose *not* to write to the file if its output has not changed (e.g. using `overlord:write-file-if-changed`).
+In this way we achieve the same results as `redo-stamp` – the ability of a target to declare itself unchanged – without complicating the underlying model.

 # Appendix: Overlord for Racketeers